 What are this or that questions?

-This or that questions are a question that asks someone to choose between one of two options.
+This or that questions requires someone to decide between one option or the other.
 They’re often used as icebreakers due to their ability to ignite a conversation.
-They’re similar to what if questions, but they offer two distinct choices instead of an open-ended question.
+They’re similar to What If Questions, but offer two distinct choices instead of an open-ended question.
 Some examples are: